Online Resource Allocation via Static Bundle Pricing: Model, Technical Overview and Main Results

-Such independent acceptance probabilities, however, cannot be implemented directly using a static and anonymous menu.
-Instead, the mechanism must commit ex-ante to a fixed number of copies of each bundle at each price.
-Guided by the LP solution, we post no copies of bundle~$S$ at prices below~$w_S$, and essentially unlimited copies at prices strictly above~$w_S$, relying on the scarcity of high-value buyers to limit congestion.
-The number of copies offered exactly at price~$w_S$ is more delicate.
-Offering too many copies risks exhausting item capacities and blocking high-value buyers later in the sequence, while offering too few results in a significant loss relative to the fractional benchmark.
-To balance these effects, we randomize between offering $\lfloor x_{S,w_S} \rfloor$ and $\lceil x_{S,w_S} \rceil$ copies of bundle~$S$ at price~$w_S$, where $x_{S,w_S}$ denotes the total LP mass assigned to buyers demanding~$S$ with value~$w_S$.
+A key challenge is that such independent acceptance probabilities cannot be implemented directly by a static and anonymous menu, in which the mechanism must commit ex-ante to offering a fixed number of copies of each bundle at a given price.
+To do so, guided by the solution of EA-LP, we post no copies of bundle~$S$ at prices below its important value $w_S$ and practically unlimited copies at the smallest price $w_S + 1$ that is strictly larger than $S$'s important value.
+Thus, we rely on the scarcity of high-value buyers (as quantified by the $\gamma$-scaled down capacity constraints of EA-LP) to limit the number of item copies allocated to the buyers.
+The number of copies offered at $S$'s important value $w_S$ requires more care.
+Offering too many copies risks exhausting item capacities and blocking high-value buyers later in the sequence, while offering too few copies may result in a significant loss relative to the fractional benchmark.
+To balance these effects, we offer $\lfloor x_{S,w_S} \rfloor$ additional copies of a bundle~$S$ at its important value~$w_S$, where $x_{S,w_S}$ denotes the total EA-LP allocation to buyers demanding bundle $S$ at value $w_S$.
+If $x_{S,w_S} < 1$, we randomize, with appropriate probability, between offering one additional copy of $S$ at price $w_S$ or not (see also Algorithm~\ref{alg:post-menu} in Section~\ref{sec:framework}).

-A desirable property of our menu is \emph{price subadditivity}: for every bundle~$S$, the posted price of~$S$ should be no greater than the total price of any collection of bundles whose union contains~$S$.
-This guarantees that a buyer who desires~$S$ always prefers purchasing a copy of~$S$ rather than assembling a larger covering collection.
-Enforcing price subadditivity, however, is nontrivial.
-The prices suggested by the LP solution need not satisfy this property, and the buyers’ original value supports may not contain appropriate price levels that would permit a subadditive menu without sacrificing performance.
-To address this issue, we first augment each buyer’s value support with carefully chosen auxiliary price points.
-We then apply a post-processing step to the LP solution that enforces subadditivity before executing the menu-construction procedure described above.

-To analyze the mechanism, we introduce an \emph{unconstrained} algorithm: a hypothetical process that accepts every buyer who selects an available menu entry, ignoring item-capacity constraints.
-This auxiliary algorithm is easier to analyze and satisfies two key properties: \begin{enumerate} \item Its expected welfare is a constant fraction of the scaled LP optimum, denoted by $\fopt_\gamma$ throughout the paper. \item For every item~$e$, the expected number of sold copies that use~$e$ is at most $c(e)/\gamma$. \end{enumerate}
+Our mechanism posts the static and anonymous menu described above, which consists of tuples $(S, w, c)$, denoting that $c$ copies of $S$ are available at price $w$.
+Let $w_b(S_b)$ be the lowest price at which a copy of $S_b$ is available in the mechanism's menu on the arrival of a buyer $b$.
+If $b$'s realized value $v_b$ is at least $w_b(S_b)$, a corresponding menu entry is allocated to $b$ and the number of $S_b$'s copies available at price $w_b(S_b)$ decreases by one.
+If all items $e \in S_b$ are still available (i.e., their residual capacity is positive), the bundle $S_b$ is allocated to $b$, the mechanism collects value $v_b$ and the residual capacity of all items $e \in S_b$ decreases by one.